Hospitality Team Member Apprenticeship Level 2 Standard

 Training and assessments are delivered in the workplace and in college.
 Apprentices will be required to attend college-based sessions as part of their training, whilst also completing off-the-job training in the workplace.
 You will also complete assessments and observations in the workplace.

-Apprentices without Level 1 English and Maths will need to achieve this level and take the test for Level 2 English and Maths prior to taking the End Point Assessment
+Apprentices without Level 1 English and Maths will need to achieve this level and take the test for Level 2 English and Maths before taking the End Point Assessment (EPA).

 Progression

-On successful completion you could progress onto a Level 3 Hospitality Leadership and Supervision Apprenticeship.
-Alternatively, you could progress further through study of other qualifications or courses.
+On successful completion you could progress onto the Level 3 Hospitality Supervisor apprenticeship.
+Alternatively, you could progress further through the study of other qualifications or courses.

 Career Progression

-Progression from this apprenticeship is expected to be onto a hospitality supervisory or team leading role.
+Progression from this apprenticeship is expected to be in to a Hospitality Supervisor or a Team Leader role.

 Fees